-In determining Mr. Cremers' annual incentive award, the Committee noted the strong performance of the Idaho Resource Division in 2016 despite challenging weather conditions, the outstanding performance of the Wood Products and Real Estate Divisions and the sale of Central Idaho timberlands.
+In determining Mr. Cremers' annual incentive award, the Committee noted Mr. Cremer's skill and leadership with the merger transaction with Deltic, the strong performance of the Idaho Resource Division and the outstanding performance of the Wood Products and Real Estate Divisions.

-In determining Ms. Scott's annual incentive award, the Committee noted her skill and leadership in executing the sale of the Central Idaho timberlands, refinancing and repayment of outstanding debt resulting in an annualized savings of \$5 million per year and the repurchase of 169,625 shares.
+In determining Ms. Scott's annual incentive award, the Committee noted her skill and leadership in negotiating the settlement of the Avery Landing claim and the negotiation and execution of a merger agreement with Deltic.